Break out Sofa Hurst stockport

 Supporting the Community

-One of the more transformative aspects of the scheme is the provision of variety of breakout and alternative workspaces.
-These function as areas for catchups, collaboration as well as more social functions.
-From window booths and soft seating to kitchen lounge areas, the breakout area features places to support new types of working and collaborating away from traditional desks.
+One of the more transformative aspects of the scheme is the provision of varied breakout and alternative workspaces.
+From window booths and soft seating to kitchen lounge areas, these zones support new types of working and collaborating away from traditional desks, the kind of spontaneous, informal exchange that is consistently linked to stronger team culture and sharper ideas.

 Break out booth office